Skip to main content

 Establishing Baseline Prostate Health

-Before initiating any testosterone therapy, a thorough baseline assessment of is paramount.
+Before initiating any testosterone therapy, a thorough baseline assessment of prostate health is paramount.
 This initial evaluation provides a reference point against which all subsequent monitoring can be compared.
 It helps identify any pre-existing conditions that might influence the therapeutic approach or require immediate attention.

 The baseline assessment typically involves two key components: